I would like to applaud a 2019 article by Mitsuru Ito and colleagues from the Center for Excellence in Thyroid Care at Kuma Hospital, Kobe, Japan.

 Until more such studies are done, thyroid diagnosis and therapy adjustment will remain a highly contentious and imprecise field overruled by medical prejudices and biases, such as the belief that laboratory tests tell the only truth worthy of the name of “evidence.”

-Conclusions may apply to others who lack living thyroid tissue
+3. Conclusions may equally apply to others who lack living thyroid tissue

 Dear researchers, your research on “athyreotic” patients ought to be compared with and potentially applied to others who lack functional thyroid tissue, not just patients whose thyroid glands have been surgically removed after thyroid cancer.